CurtesMalteser/ksp-preferences/README.md

 ### How to use with Preferences DataStore

 1. Declare your interface and annotate `@WithPreferences`
-2. Declare a suspend function which takes as parameter one of the Preferences DataStore supported types
+2. Declare a suspend function which takes as single parameter, one of the supported Preferences DataStore types
 3. Add a property with same name as the parameter declared in the previous point with suffix Flow
     - Flow generic type must match the type of the parameter declared previously
 4. Compile project (code is generated)
+5. Keys are inferred from the parameter and property type, so this must match

 ```
 @WithPreferences